 NORTH SIDE:

-THE MAXIMUM FACTORED LOAD TO BE SUPPORTED BY EACH DRILLED SHAFT IS XXX KIPS AT THE REAR ABUTMENT.
+THE MAXIMUM FACTORED LOAD TO BE SUPPORTED BY EACH DRILLED SHAFT IS XXX KIPS AT THE NORTH FOUNDATION.
 THIS LOAD IS RESISTED BY SIDE RESISTANCE WITHIN A PORTION OF THE BEDROCK SOCKET AND BY TIP RESISTANCE.
 THE FACTORED SIDE RESISTANCE IS XXX KIPS, ASSUMED TO ACT ALONG THE BOTTOM 5 FEET OF THE BEDROCK SOCKET, AND THE FACTORED TIP RESISTANCE IS XXX KIPS.

 SOUTH SIDE:

-THE MAXIMUM FACTORED LOAD TO BE SUPPORTED BY EACH DRILLED SHAFT IS XXX KIPS AT THE FORWARD ABUTMENT.
+THE MAXIMUM FACTORED LOAD TO BE SUPPORTED BY EACH DRILLED SHAFT IS XXX KIPS AT THE SOUTH FOUNDATION.
 THIS LOAD IS RESISTED BY SIDE RESISTANCE WITHIN A PORTION OF THE BEDROCK SOCKET AND BY TIP RESISTANCE.
 THE FACTORED SIDE RESISTANCE IS XXX KIPS, ASSUMED TO ACT ALONG THE BOTTOM X FEET OF THE BEDROCK SOCKET, AND THE FACTORED TIP RESISTANCE IS XXX KIPS.

 LATERALLY LOADED DRILLED SHAFTS: